-When we are seeking to hear God’s voice, it’s important to remember that it isn’t reserved for priests and pastors, the powerful or the intellectual.
+When we are seeking to hear God’s voice today, its good to know that He doesn’t only speak to priests and pastors, the powerful or the intellectual.
 God has something to say to all of us; God can speak to us in countless ways, every day.
-If we want to hear God’s voice more, then the first step is in acknowledging that He still speaks today.
-The second step is believing that He is speaking to you.
+However, if we want to hear God’s voice more, then acknowledge that He still speaks today.
+The second step is believing that He can speak to you.

 The narrative running through the Bible is one of a Father who longs to connect and abide with His children.
 The Garden of Eden paints a beautiful picture of the relationship God wants to have with us.
 God wants to walk with us, to talk to us and for us to live every day in companionship with Him.

 How To Hear God’s Voice

 Some people hear God’s voice very easily while for others it takes practice and discipline.
 This doesn’t mean God is speaking more frequently or in a louder voice to any one of us but rather that He speaks in a multitude of different ways.
 You are uniquely made and there will be a language between you and God that is yours and yours alone.

 Explore different ways to hear God’s voice; talk to friends who hear Him clearly; read books written by those confident of the sound of His voice. as you do you’ll find the approach that works for you.

 Different Ways To Practice Hearing From God

 Here are four ways God speaks to us today for you to begin exploring: